FICTION

 Angelfall

-By André Geleynse in Issue Nine, June 2023
+by André Geleynse in Issue Nine, June 2023

 The angel falls in flames.
 I watch its descent through the smoked glass slits in my sun shield.
 Even then the brightness is too much, and I have to turn away or go blind.
 I take cover with the rest and hope this time the casualties will be minimal.